S2-group/ease-2024-pandas-polars-energy-perf-rep-pkg2/experiment-runner/README.md

 # Experiment-Runner

+This is the README file for the Experiment Runner framework.
+For the sake of preserving the original information and context, we kept the file unchanged within our project.

 Experiment Runner is a generic framework to automatically execute measurement-based experiments on any platform.
 The experiments are user-defined, can be completely customized, and expressed in python code!

 *(Experiment Runner is a generalization of our previous successful tool, [Robot Runner](https://github.com/S2-group/robot-runner), for which you can read more in our [ICSE 2021 tool demo paper](https://github.com/S2-group/robot-runner/tree/master/documentation/ICSE_2021.pdf).)*